Moment methods in energy minimization: New bounds for Riesz minimal energy problems

 Let $G$ be the graph with vertex set $[n]$ and no edges.
 Then $I_t$ is the set of all subsets of $[n]$ of cardinality at most $t$.
-In a binary polynomial optimization problem, we may assume all polynomials to be square free, and for such a polynomial we write
+In a binary polynomial optimization problem we may assume the polynomials to be square free, so that we can write

 Given an integer $t \in \N$ and a vector $y \in \R^{I_{2t}}$, define the $t$-th \emph{moment matrix} $M_t(y) \in \R^{I_t \times I_t}$ by $M_t(y)_{J, J'} = y_{J \cup J'}$.
 We define the $t$-th \emph{localizing matrix} with respect to a polynomial $g \in \R[x_1,\ldots,x_n]$ to be the partial matrix $M_t^g(y)$, which has the same row and column indices as $M_t(y)$, where the $(J,J')$-entry is set to